The most recent episode of “Solving The Driver Problem” features special guest Jason Crowell, Recruiting and Retention Manager at Brady Trucking, Inc.

 As if it wasn’t difficult enough already, 2020 brought a whole new set of challenges to recruiting, hiring, and retaining high-quality drivers.
 We’re facing more uncertainty and adversity than most of us have faced in our lifetime.
 That much is out of our control.
 You’re not helpless, though.
 It is still possible to solve your driver problem, as long as you take a new approach.

 Keep tuning into “Solving The Driver Problem” to learn about new and improved strategies from experts like Jason Crowell.
-With 2021 around the corner, what are you doing to evolve your recruiting strategy?
+What are you doing to evolve your recruiting strategy?

 Sign up to our newsletter